-I am using my perfect savory Tart Shell for this recipe.
-After a bit of research starting with Escoffier’s doughs and recent recommendations, I derived a perfect easy to work with dough for tarts or pretty much any pastry and especially tarts.
-For this recipe, I am using the 9-inch version of the dough.
+I am using my perfect savory Tart Shell for this tart.
+After a bit of research starting with Escoffier’s doughs and recent recommendations, I derived a perfect easy to work-with dough for tarts or pretty much any pastry but especially tarts.
+I am using the 9-inch version of the dough.

 A mixture of dark and light corn syrups is classically used for pecan pies and is continued here.

 Fresh fall pecans are best, but use what is available to you.
 Roughly chop the pecans to leave some nice big pieces.

 Baking a Pecan Pie can be a pretty easy process.
 This is especially true given it is possible to buy a serviceable pie crust from your grocery store freezer.
 Yes, making your own shell is a bit more work — but worth it.
 Creating a tart shell maybe even a bit more — but again worth it.
 In my discussion of the perfect shell, I offer a few tips, but the most important thing to remember is to keep it cold.
 It is much easier to work with cold dough.
 Do not shorten the chilling process.
 The approach calls for chilling the dough for 2 hours.